-Look for the “Annual plan, prepaid” option for the product(s) you want.
-If for some reason you are unable to complete the switch online, then you can contact Adobe Customer Support to make the change – via live online chat is usually fastest/easiest, and is typically available 24/7.
+Look for the “Yearly, billed upfront” option for the product(s) you want, and then change your plan to that.
+If for some reason you are unable to complete the switch online, then you can contact Adobe Customer Support to make the change – via live chat is usually fastest/easiest, and is typically available 24/7.

 Adobe will cancel your paid-monthly Creative Cloud plan (and waive any fees), issue you a refund for the remaining days in the current month, and then sign you up for a prepaid annual plan to secure the lower CC price.
 You’ll see two transactions (one refund and one charge) on your credit card, and the updated plan starts right away, with no break in service.

 In sum: the advantages of saving with the prepaid discount

 While not everyone can afford to make the upfront payment, this trick can provide a savings rate that is better than most anything else you’ll find these days for the funds.
 And again, this discount does not expire.
 You can renew it again the same way next year.